Emanuel African Methodist Episcopal Church

-The Emanuel African Methodist Episcopal Church, often referred to as Mother Emanuel, is a church in Charleston, South Carolina.
-Founded in 1817, Emanuel AME is the oldest African Methodist Episcopal church in the Southern United States.
-This, the first independent black denomination in the United States, was founded in 1816 in Philadelphia, Pennsylvania.

-Mother Emanuel has one of the oldest black congregations south of Baltimore.
-Black Baptist churches were founded in South Carolina and Georgia before the American Revolutionary War.
+Emanuel African Methodist Episcopal Church, colloquially Mother Emanuel, is a church in Charleston, South Carolina, founded in 1817.
+It is the oldest AME church in the Southern United States; founded the previous year in Philadelphia, Pennsylvania, AME was the first independent black denomination in the nation.
+Mother Emanuel has one of the oldest black congregations south of Baltimore (black Baptist churches were founded in South Carolina and Georgia before the American Revolutionary War).

 History

 History and foundation

 In the late eighteenth and early nineteenth century Great Awakenings, Baptist and Methodist missionaries had evangelized among both enslaved and free African Americans in the South, as well as whites.
 Blacks were welcomed as members of the new churches and some leaders were licensed as preachers.
 But the white-dominated churches generally maintained control of their institutions and often relegated blacks to segregated galleries or separate services, scheduled at alternative times or in such locations as church basements.
 State law and city ordinance required lawful churches to be led by whites.
 African-American members, most of whom were enslaved, were allowed to hold separate services in those churches, usually in the basements.

 In Charleston in the nineteenth century, the white-dominated churches had increasingly discriminated against blacks.
 A dispute arose after white leaders of Bethel Methodist authorized construction of a hearse house over its black burial ground.
 Black congregants were outraged.

 In 1818 church leader Morris Brown left this church in protest.
 Nearly 2,000 Black members from the city's three Methodist churches soon followed him to create a new church.

 They founded a church known first as the Hampstead Church on Reid and Hanover streets.
 (Dates of founding have been given as 1816, when the national denomination was founded, 1817, when Morris Brown traveled to Philadelphia to meet with Allen and other founders, and was ordained as a deacon, or 1818.)

 The congregation was made up of African Americans who were former members of Charleston's three Methodist Episcopal churches.
 Hampstead Church was considered part of the "Bethel circuit" of the African Methodist Episcopal Church, the newly established, first independent black denomination in the United States.
 It was founded in 1816 in Philadelphia, Pennsylvania by Richard Allen and delegates from some other black churches.

 State and city ordinances at the time limited worship services by black people to daylight hours, required that a majority of congregants in a given church be white, and prohibited black literacy.
 In 1818, Charleston officials arrested 140 black church members and sentenced eight church leaders to fines and lashes.
 City officials again raided Emanuel AME Church in 1820 and 1821 in a pattern of harassment.

 In June 1822, Denmark Vesey, one of the church's founders, was implicated in an alleged slave revolt plot.
 Vesey and five other organizers were rapidly convicted in a show trial, and executed on July 2 after a secret trial.